-The NEBOSH Diploma in Occupational Health and Safety is their flagship qualification.
-It helps expand the skills and knowledge of active health and safety professionals using global best practice, such as the ILO codes of practice, UK legislation and OHSAS1800/ISO45001 management systems.
+The NEBOSH Diploma for Occupational Health and Safety Management Professionals is the flagship NEBOSH qualification.
+It helps expand the skills and knowledge of active health and safety professionals using global best practice, such as the ILO codes of practice, U.K. legislation and OHSAS1800/ISO45001 management systems.

 Level: GradIOSH and CMIOSH

-IOSH is the world’s biggest professional health and safety membership organisation.
-As the voice of the profession, they guide the industry by setting codes of conduct, professional development standards and policies to help keep people safe and healthy in all areas of their work.
+IOSH is the world's most prominent professional health and safety membership organisation.
+They guide the industry by setting codes of conduct, professional development standards and policies to help keep people safe and healthy in all areas of their work.

 IOSH works with members and health and safety organisations across the world.
-They currently have membership networks in the Caribbean, Gibraltar, Hong Kong, UAE, Oman, Qatar, the Isle of Man, Ireland and Singapore, as well as their UK networks.
+They currently have membership networks in the Caribbean, Gibraltar, Hong Kong, UAE, Oman, Qatar, the Isle of Man, Ireland and Singapore, and their U.K. networks.

 Level: Certified OHS Practitioner and Certified OHS Professional

-The Australian OHS Education Accreditation Board was established in 2011 after they identified the need for generalist OHS professionals to be professionally certified.
+The Australian OHS Education Accreditation Board was established in 2011 after identifying the need for generalist OHS professionals to be professionally certified.

-They believe that OHS professional education should be based on strong scientific and technical concepts, evidenced-informed, delivered by suitably competent persons and so recognised by the profession, government, industry and the community.
+They believe that OHS education should be based on technical, scientific concepts, delivered by suitably competent persons, and recognised by the profession, government, industry and the community.
 They review university-level OHS professional education programs and gives recognition for those programs that meet their criteria.

 Level: Canadian Registered Safety Technician (CRST) and Canadian Registered Safety Professional (CRSP)

-The Board of Canadian Registered Safety Professionals is a membership association for the health and safety profession in Canada.
+The Board of Canadian Registered Safety Professionals is a membership association for Canada's health and safety profession.
 They certify qualified safety practitioners as Canadian Registered Safety Professionals (CRSP)®.

 The CRSP® certification is a widely accepted form of recognition by industry and government in Canada.
-Many employers require the CRSP® certification in order to qualify for a safety position.
+Many employers require the CRSP® accreditation to qualify for a safety position.